apache/cloudberry-site/docs/data-loading/load-data-from-kafka-using-fdw.md

     CREATE EXTENSION
     ```

-- Create an external server and specify Kafka's cluster address:
+- Create an external server and specify Kafka's cluster address.
+You need to replace `localhost:9092` with your Kafka cluster address.

     ``` sql
     CREATE SERVER kafka_server